MicrosoftDocs/powerbi-docs/powerbi-docs/service-insights.md

 4. To return to the original insights canvas, in the top-left corner, select **Exit Focus mode**.

 ## Run insights on a dashboard tile
-Instead of searching for insights against an entire dataset, narrow your search to the data used to create a single dashboard tile.
-This too is often referred to as **scoped insights**.
+Instead of searching for insights against an entire dataset, narrow your search to the data that's used to create a single dashboard tile.
+This technique is often referred to as a *scoped insight*.

 1. Open a dashboard.
 2. Hover over a tile. select the ellipses (...), and choose **View insights**.
 The tile opens in [Focus mode](service-focus-mode.md) with the insights cards displayed along the right.